-There are four criminal courts in Scotland, the High Court, Sheriff Court, the Justice of the Peace Court and the Stipendiary Magistrates Court (which is located in Glasgow).
+There are four criminal courts in Scotland, the High Court, Sheriff Court, the Sheriff Appeal Court and the Justice of the Peace Court.

 See Attending a Criminal Court - a Brief Guide.